 Decay happens!
 Even with a crown, teeth can still decay.
 This 51-year-old female from Lehi, Utah had a large cavity under her crown which could not be fixed.
 Her tooth was extracted and replaced with a dental implant that is a perfect match.
 Notice how well the gum tissue looks between her upper front teeth.

-This beautiful 19 year-old was born missing her permanent two front teeth.
-She has always worn a retainer to "fill in the space" of the missing teeth.
+This beautiful 18 year-old was born missing her permanent lateral incisors.
+Once her Orthodontic care, she has worn a retainer to "fill in the space" of the missing teeth.
+She is ready for a permanent solution that look and feel like her own.
 Her dental implants are so natural looking that nobody can even tell!

 This 37 year-old male from Cedar Hills, Utah is missing his lateral incisors.
 He has had several Maryland bridges in the past to fill the space of his missing teeth, but seeks a long-term solution.
 The end result is two dental implants that look natural and match the neighboring teeth!